SECTION I: INTRODUCTION

 207 N. Garfield Ave., Pasadena, CA 91101

-Every member of the Caltech community who knows of or reasonably suspects child abuse or neglect occurring in any Caltech’s education programs or activity, including any prohibited conduct involving a minor, has a personal responsibility to report the suspected child abuse or neglect to Caltech Security or the JPL Protective Services Division immediately.
+Every member of the Caltech community who knows of or reasonably suspects child abuse or neglect, including any Prohibited Conduct involving a minor, has a personal responsibility to report the suspected child abuse or neglect to Caltech Security or the JPL Protective Services Division immediately.

 Caltech employees who are mandated reporters have additional, legally required reporting obligations, including reporting immediately to the LA County Office of Child Protection and/or the local police department.
 See Mandated Reporter Guidelines and the Violence Prevention Policy for more information.